koding/kdlearn/guides/installing-mysql/index.md

 ## Installation via apt-get

 First open up your [Koding IDE][ide] and paste the following command into your Terminal.
-This will ensure that your apt-get database is at the latest state.
+This will ensure that your [apt-get](https://help.ubuntu.com/community/AptGet/Howto) database is at the latest level.

 ```
 sudo apt-get update